home-assistant/developers.home-assistant/blog/2022-03-20-update-entity.md

 Home Assistant 2022.4 will provide a brand new entity platform: the `update` entity.

-The `update` entity can be provided by integration to indicate there is an update available, for a device or service, towards the Home Assistant user.
+The `update` entity can be provided by integrations to indicate there is an update available, for a device or service, towards the Home Assistant user.
 It allows you to provide additional information about the update, such as the latest version available, a summary of the release notes and a link to the full release announcement online.

-Additionally, the `install` method can be implemented, so user can install the update directly from within Home Assistant.
+Additionally, the `install` method can be implemented, so the user can install the update directly from within Home Assistant.

-Adding the `update` platform to you integration is relatively simple to do, as it is just a couple of properties and, if available for the integration, a single `install` method.
+Adding the `update` platform to your integration is relatively simple to do, as it is just a couple of properties and, if available for the integration, a single `install` method.
 Most other details are handled by Home Assistant automatically.